tanvirr007/CustomROM_build_guide_aosp/README.md

 Now, do the same procedure to save and exit as you did to save the <b>AndroidProducts.mk</b>

+## Add Maintainer Tag ##

+If your rom support maintainer option, Then you can use either flags or overlays to set maintainer names by specifying variables, enabling easy customization without changing core code.

+In the context of Android custom ROMs, flags and overlays are two methods used to modify the appearance and functionality of the ROM.
+Flags are typically used to enable or disable specific features, while overlays are used to replace or modify existing UI elements.

+The maintainer name is a piece of information that is often displayed on the about section in the ROM's settings menu.
+It is typically used to identify the person or team who is responsible for maintaining the ROM.

+To add maintainer name it's vary on the rom to rom.
+<b>For e.g.:</b>
+1. Project Blaze use flag
+2. EvolutionX use overlay

 ## Locate Rom Path ##

 Now manually type ( cd .. ) to go on your rom directory, or paste this command below 👇